pypa/wheel/docs/story.rst

 With the binary package strategy people who want to install use a simple, compatible installer, and people who want to package use whatever is convenient for them for as long as it meets their needs.
-No one has to rewrite `setup.py` for their own or the 20k+ other packages on PyPi unless a different build system does a better job.
+No one has to rewrite `setup.py` for their own or the 20k+ other packages on PyPI unless a different build system does a better job.

 Wheel is my attempt to benefit from the excellent distutils-sig work